 Keep in mind, that you will have to take off your shoes, when you reach the top.
 The area is obviously not very clean, so I was glad I had my thick socks with.

 At the top, you will find a golden Buddha statue, as well as the 7 Buddha statues, which depict each day.
-Wednesday is the reclining Buddha.
+Wednesday is the reclining buddha.

 Tiring as it was, the views we mainly came for were totally worth it.
 You have a 360-degree birds eye view over the fields, mountains and to the Krabi town, as well as all the way to the sea.
-The photos definitely don’t give it enough justice.